-A few years ago I made some gold splatter painted colorful pumpkins and they have been one of my more popular pumpkin projects.
-This year with my obsession with neon and the 90’s I figured I would give those splatter painted pumpkins a little upgrade.
+A few years ago, I made some gold splatter painted colorful pumpkins.
+They have been one of my more popular pumpkin projects!
+This year, with my obsession with neon and the 90’s, I figured I would give those splattered pumpkins an upgrade.
 This pumpkin craft is extremely simple and so much fun for every age to help make.
 And don’t these bright vibrant colors of the DIY 90’s neon splatter painted pumpkins just make you smile?!

 These are definitely a vibrant take on Halloween and fall.
 Add a few spider webs and black plastic spiders or a few black paper bats and you have a very 90’s take on colorful Halloween decorations!